tier4/CalibrationTools/docs/tutorials/mapping_based_calibrator.md

     - Mapping failed.
 Angle between keyframes is too high.
     - Mapping failed.
 Interpolation error is too high.
     - Mapping failed.
 Acceleration is too high.
+  - Bad initial calibration is also a common cause for failures in the calibration process.
+If the mapping succeeds and there are good calibration features, but still the calibration fails it is usually due to the nature of classic pointcloud registration algorithms.
-  - Check the rviz to see if any keyframe number on the path is red (normally it is white).
+  - Check the `RViz` to see if any keyframe number on the path is red (normally it is white).
 If it is red, there is a chance that the motion of the vehicle is not smooth.
 We recommend the user calibrate with more stable movement again.
   - If it is not feasible to restart the experiment, the user could tune the parameters in the `Calibration criteria parameters` described in the [documentation](../../mapping_based_calibrator/README.md).
 However, keep in mind that if the user sets the threshold too high, the accuracy of the calibration result will also decrease.
   - Check whether all of the lidars apply time synchronization.
   - Make sure that the environment is rich in natural landmarks suitable for registration-based mapping in all directions.
 This will help the lidar capture sufficient details beyond simple features like lane surfaces or walls.